reymon359/gatsby-personal-site/content/posts/visiting-the-dolomites/index.md

 ## Fourth day: Bolzano and Lago di Garda

-The last day we got up early and went early to **Bolzano** a city west of Canazei and north of Trento.
-It is a **bilingual city** where **both Italian and German are spoken**.
-The most remarkable street was ***Via dei Portici***, one of the main streets where shops were located on the sides under porticos.
+The last day we got up early and headed to Bolzano a city on the west of Canazei and north of Trento.
+One thing that caught my attention is that It is a **bilingual city where both Italian and German languages are spoken**.
+The most remarkable street is _Via dei Portici_, one of the main streets where shops are located under porticos on both sides.

 ![Bolzano.
 Via dei Portici](./20190830_dolomites-2019_bolzano-via-dei-portici_001.jpg)

-After Bolzano and on the way to Milan Airport, we stop in a couple of villages on the shores of ***Lago di Garda***, **the largest lake in Italy**.
-First we were in ***Riva del Garda*** and later ***Peschiera del Garda***.
+After leaving Bolzano and on the way to Milan's Airport, we stopped in a couple of villages on the shores of _Lago di Garda_, the **largest lake in Italy**.
+First, in _Riva del Garda_ and later _Peschiera del Garda_.

 ![View of Lake Garda from Riva di Garda](./20190830_dolomites-2019_riva-di-garda_001.jpg)

-Both *Riva del Garda* and *Peschiera del Garda* are cities whose *main activity is Tourism*.
-In Peschiera del Garda was more remarkable than in Riva given the large number of restaurants and shops of tourists on the shore of the lake.
+Both Riva del Garda and Peschiera del Garda are cities whose **main activity is Tourism**.
+In Peschiera del Garda this fact was more remarkable than in Riva given numerous restaurants and tourists' shops all around the city.

 ![View of Lake Garda from Peschiera di Garda](./20190830_dolomites-2019_peschiera-di-garda_001.jpg)

 ## Conclusion

-After having been in other cities and more popular areas of the country years ago this trip has discovered me **an Italy very different from what I was used to** that did not expect at all.
-The Dolomites is an incredible area that if you have the opportunity to go you should not miss it, but **if you can afford to rent a car to tour it do not hesitate** because otherwise you will probably miss part of the landscapes described above.
+After having been in other cities and more popular areas of Italy in the past **this trip was very different and more nature connected** from what I was used to seeing in those areas.
+The Dolomites are an incredible area that if you have the opportunity to visit you should not miss it, and remember to rent a car if you can afford it to move around them because otherwise, you will probably miss part of the landscapes described above.